datafold/demo/VSCODE_INSTRUCTIONS.md

 <img width="400" alt="Screenshot 2023-06-29 at 15 35 48" src="https://github.com/datafold/demo/assets/1799931/809c6580-3853-4673-b7aa-c86405057207">

-7. `cd` into your dbt project. `dbt build` or `dbt run` any models that you plan to edit or diff, to ensure relevant development data models and dbt artifacts exist.
+7. `cd` into your dbt project.
+8. `dbt build` or `dbt run` any models that you plan to edit or diff, to ensure relevant development data models and dbt artifacts exist.
-8. Use the command palate (⌘⇧P on Mac, ⌃⇧P on Windows and Linux) and install data-diff if you haven't already by searching for "Datafold: Install data-diff package".
-You'll be walked through a few steps including setting up your `dbt_project.yml` and setting the path to your `profiles.yml`.
+9. Use the command palate (⌘⇧P on Mac, ⌃⇧P on Windows and Linux) and install data-diff if you haven't already by searching for "Datafold: Install data-diff package".
+- You'll be walked through a few steps including setting up your `dbt_project.yml` and setting the path to your `profiles.yml`.
+- If you use custom schemas, just enter any value in the "Enter your schema" step, and then subsequenly reconfigure your `dbt_project.yml` following the steps in this guide.
-9. Use the command palate and search for "Datafold: Diff dbt model" to diff a specific model.
+10. Use the command palate and search for "Datafold: Diff dbt model" to diff a specific model.
-10. `dbt run` any arbitary models and then try "Datafold: Diff latest dbt run results".
+11. `dbt run` any arbitary models and then try "Datafold: Diff latest dbt run results".
-11. Click on the Datafold bird to select from models to diff using a GUI.
+12. Click on the Datafold bird to select from models to diff using a GUI.
 <img width="400" alt="Screenshot 2023-06-29 at 15 48 07" src="https://github.com/datafold/demo/assets/1799931/936be28b-7dce-4df3-aaf0-f8e2e9823cb0">